This page collects resources grappling with the ethics of AI: laws, frameworks, literature, and controversies.

 - White House Executive Order on AI.
 Someone should really start thinking about this stuff?
 Discussion.

 - 2019 May: SF restricts agencies from using facial recognition technology.
 Post.
-See also using facial recognition in police investigations.
+See also using facial recognition in police investigations, plus a response.

-- 2019 April: China facial tracking. minority muslim population with AI.
+- 2019 April: China facial tracking.
+China is surveilling its minority muslim population with AI.
 Post.
 Meanwhile, the U.S. rolls their own facial tracking.
 Post.

 - 2019 March: Facebook housing suit.
 Facebook sued for housing discrimination in advertising; algorithms blamed.
 Discussion.